orbs-network/management-service/README.md

 ### Matic-reader - Polygon

-The code has been updated to add EVM read capabalities from Polygon network, as well as Ethereum in order to support polygon proof of stake functionality as of March 29 2022.
+The code has been updated to add EVM read capabalities for Polygon network, as well as Ethereum in order to support polygon proof of stake functionality as of March 29 2022.

+he netwrok runs another docker image of this repo under the name matic-reader to support reading from POS contracts on polygon netwrok.